HirushiDivya/File-Flex-Converter/README.md

 - **Batch Processing**: Upload multiple files at once for faster conversions.
 - **Clean and Simple UI**: User-friendly interface built with HTML, CSS, and JavaScript.

 ---

+### 🔒 Privacy First
+Unlike other online converters, **FileFlex processes all your files locally in your browser.** Your documents are never uploaded to any server, ensuring 100% data privacy and security.
+---

 ## Installation